Antinomies of Black Marxism

 Secure checkout Fast Shipping Easy returns

-This indispensable compendium makes a timely contribution to contemporary debates on race, class, capitalism, and social inequality, and is essential to classes on Black studies, Black social thought, ethnic studies, and courses in sociology, anthropology, and history.
-It provides a thorough analysis and critique of one of the landmark contemporary critical theorists in US political and social theory.
+This indispensable compendium makes a timely contribution to contemporary debates on race, class, capitalism, and social inequality and is essential to classes on Black Studies and black social thought, as it provides a thorough analysis and critique of one of the landmark contemporary critical theorists in US political and social theory.

-William I. Robinson is Distinguished Professor of Sociology, Global and International Studies, and Latin American Studies at the University of California-Santa Barbara.
-He is the author of numerous award-winning books, including most recently The Global Police State (2020) and Epochal Crisis: The Exhaustion of Global Capitalism.
+William I. Robinson is Distinguished Professor of Sociology, Global and International Studies, and Latin American Studies at the University of California, Santa Barbara.
+He is affiliated with the Chicano/a Studies Department.
+He is the author of numerous award‑winning books, including most recently The Global Police State (2020) and Epochal Crisis: The Exhaustion of Global Capitalism (2025).